Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **ColorMask:** This is basically the same as vanilla.
 Color is black, Color2 is Red, Color3 is Green.
 It has additional Blue option, that cannot be changed in char maker, actually I reccomend to reserve it as a color protector, for example you can mark some colored parts on the diffuse map to make it maintain original diffuse colors like seams, prints, etc

 **BumpMap:** Ordinary OpenGL normal map.

+**DetailMask:** This texture used for adding DetailGlossMap masks.
+R - Detail Mask 1, G - Detail Mask 2, B - Detail Mask 3 (not used currently).
+The black parts are not affected, leave empty if you don't need detail bumps.

 **DetailGlossMap:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.